apache/pulsar/site2/docs/cookbooks-retention-expiry.md

   --time 3h
 ```

-To set retention where time limit is ignored and the size limit of 1 terabyte determines retention:
+In the following example, time is not limited and size limit is set to 1 terabyte.
+The size limit determines the retention result.

 ```shell
 $ pulsar-admin namespaces set-retention my-tenant/my-ns \